By contributing reporter Jennifer Bonniwell

 The only question before the vote was about descoping, which is a phase of bidding in which subcontractors can submit multiple bids to continue to compete for a project even if the first bid was not the lowest.
 Select Board member Beth Sullivan Woods asked if descoping affects parity between Hardy and Hunnewell.
 D’Amico said it does not.

 No one participated in the public comment period at the beginning of the meeting.

 After approving the first round of construction contracts, the PBC discussed groundbreaking for Hardy, potentially on Thursday, April 6, 2023, which also happens to be the Town of Wellesley’s birthday.

 The event would likely be held during the school day so students could participate.

 How Did We Get Here

 Wellesley residents voted to approve debt exclusions to fund construction of new Hardy and Hunnewell elementary schools in December 2021.
 The special election followed Town Meeting’s approval for the projects’ funding in October 2021.
-Both schools will accommodate up to 365 students and are slated to open in fall 2024.
+Both schools will accommodate up to 365 students and are slated to open in 2024.